MicrosoftDocs/sandbox/sandbox/gamedev/unity/azure-storage-unity.md

 1. In the **Import Unity Package** box that pops up, you can select which things you'd like to import.
 By default everything will be selected.
 If you don't wish to explore the sample, you may uncheck the **Sample** and **StreamingAssets** directories.
 1. Click the **Import** button to add the items to your project.

 With the package added, you can now use the Azure Storage SDK API in your scripts as you would in any other application.
 Please take a look at the included sample which demonstrates how to use each of the storage services to perform simple tasks.
-Also, please refer to the [Azure Storage Docs](https://docs.microsoft.com/azure/storage/) for even more information.
+Also, please refer to the [Azure Storage Docs](https://docs.microsoft.com/azure/storage/) for even more samples and tutorials.

 ## Known Issues and Limitations